alisw/alidist/README.md

 Moreover try to keep the package name (as specified inside the recipe in the `package` field of the header) and the repository name the same, including capitalization.

+# PWGMM owned packages

+The following packages have been agreed to be under PWGMM ownership and will require its signoff to be deployed in production.

+- aligenerators
+- crmc
+- epos
+- epos-test
+- hepmc
+- jewel
+- lhapdf
+- lhapdf5
+- powheg
+- pythia
+- pythia6
+- rivet
+- rivet-test
+- sherpa
+- thepeg
+- thepeg-test
+- yoda

+Plus any of their dependencies.